-(a) You may provide offerors a model subcontracting plan when you determine it appropriate, e.g., when it may facilitate evaluation or negotiation.
-You may use the model plan developed by the Office of Small Business Utilization (E) in Appendix 519A.
-Include the following notice on the transmittal, if you provide a model in response to a single request, or in the solicitation, if you include it as an attachment:
+(a) The contracting officer may provide offerors a model subcontracting plan when determined appropriate, e.g., when it may facilitate evaluation or negotiation.
+The contracting officer may use the model plan developed by the Office of Small Business Utilization (E) in Appendix 519A.
+Include the following notice on the transmittal, if providing a model in response to a single request, or in the solicitation, if including it as an attachment:

 Notice to Offerors: "GSA provides this model plan as a tool.
-You must adapt this model plan to fit your subcontracting situation.
-The plan is NOT a fill-in-the-blank form and you must remove instructional language.
+The contracting officer must adapt this model plan to fit the subcontracting situation.
+The plan is NOT a fill-in-the-blank form and the contracting officer must remove instructional language.
 This model does not establish minimum requirements for an acceptable plan.
 The model reflects objectives GSA encourages contractors to adopt."